netdata/netdata/packaging/DISTRIBUTIONS.md

 # Netdata distribution support matrix
 ![](https://raw.githubusercontent.com/netdata/netdata/master/web/gui/images/packaging-beta-tag.svg?sanitize=true)

-In the following table we provide the list of officially supported operating systems.
-We detail the Distributions, flavours and the level of support Netdata is currently capable to provide.
+In the following table we've listed Netdata's official supported operating systems.
+We detail the distributions, flavors, and the level of support Netdata is currently capable to provide.

-Kindly note that the following table is a work in progress.
-We have concluded on the list of distributions that we currently supporting and we are working on documenting our current state so that our users have complete visibility over the range of support
+The following table is a work in progress.
+We have concluded on the list of distributions that we currently supporting and we are working on documenting our current state so that our users have complete visibility over the range of support.

 Distribution | Family | Architecture | Code health | Installer support | Kickstart support | Binary packaging support | Integrity testing (CI) | Functionality testing (CI) | Community support
 :------------------: | :------------------: | :------------------: | :------------------: | :------------------: | :------------------: | :------------------: | :------------------: | :------------------: | :--------------------